hms-networks/AbccSpiAnalyzer/README.md

 * First implementation of the ABCC SPI protocol analyzer
 * Supports basic messaging and error indication
 * Supports CRC32 computation and indication on invalid checksum.
-* Identifies fragmented SPI telegrams (not to be confussed with the ABCC SPI</br>
+* Identifies fragmented SPI telegrams (not to be confused with the ABCC SPI</br>
   protocol's message fragmentation or segmentation).
 * Supports both 3-wire and 4-wire Full Duplex configurations.
 4-wire is</br>
   recommended for improved reliability in protocol analysis.